learn-co-curriculum/dsc-interaction-terms-v2-5/README.md

 - You can use the Python library seaborn plots to visualize interactions as well.
 Have a look [here](https://blog.insightdatascience.com/data-visualization-in-python-advanced-functionality-in-seaborn-20d217f1a9a6) for more information.

 - [This resource](http://www.medicine.mcgill.ca/epidemiology/joseph/courses/EPIB-621/interaction.pdf) walks over multiple examples of regressions with interaction terms.
-Even though the code is in R, it might give you some additional insights in how interactions work.
+Even though the code is in R, it might give you some additional insights into how interactions work.

 ## Summary

 Great!
 You now know how to interpret interactions, how to include them in your model and how to interpret them.
-Obviously, nothing stops you from adding multiple interactions at the same time, and you probably should in many occasions.
+Obviously, nothing stops you from adding multiple interactions at the same time, and you probably should for many occasions.
 You'll practice what you learned in the next lab, including interactions